 This is my favorite homemade jam.
-Althought this doesn’t make a vast quantity of jam, the end results is so indulgent, that a small teaspoon will instantly transport you to high summer.
+Although this doesn’t make a vast quantity of jam, the end result is so indulgent that a small teaspoon will instantly transport you to high summer.
 I enjoy mine spooned with a cup of yogurt.

 Sterilizing jars before canning:

-It’s important to sterilize the jars and bottle that you use for storing your jams or jellies.
-Anything that contaminates your food inside, will cause it to spoil quickly.
-They could be sterilized in the oven or in the dishwasher.
+It’s important to sterilize the jars and bottles that you use for storing your jams or jellies.
+Anything that contaminates your food inside will cause it to spoil quickly.
+They could be sterilized in the oven or the dishwasher.
 I sterilize mine in a large shallow pan with water with jars sitting upside down in the pan.
-The steam gets inside of the jars and I let them scald for 10 minutes.
+The steam gets inside of the jars, and I let them scald for 10 minutes.

 - 6 cups Sandhill plums (I have different varieties from different canning projects depicted here.
 I also use European canning jars which I like better and I am used to working with them).